-The fees you pay while visiting the park stay in the park and improve and upgrade services and facilities.
+The fees you pay while visiting stay in the park and improve and upgrade services and facilities.
 Every year as many projects as possible are funded and completed.
 Projects mostly focus on trail, campsite, and dock maintenance, but any project that improves visitor services may be considered.
 See what your fees have helped to fund over the last ten years.